List of characters in The Loud House franchise: Bobby Santiago

 Roberto Alejandro Martínez-Millán Luis "Bobby" Santiago Jr. (voiced by Carlos PenaVega, portrayed by Matt Van Smith in A Loud House Christmas, Damian Alonso in The Really Loud House) is a 17-year-old (18-year-old season 5 onward) boy who is Lori's boyfriend and the older brother of Ronnie Anne.
 He wears a cream T-shirt, a green jacket, blue jeans, a black and yellow belt, and brown shoes.
 Bobby does a lot of odd jobs in Royal Woods.
 In "Save the Date", it is shown that Bobby will retaliate if his sister Ronnie Anne is offended, even if it means breaking up with Lori (to that point he immediately regrets doing it).
 Although he and his family moved away to live with the Casagrande family in Great Lakes City in "The Loudest Mission: Relative Chaos", Bobby and Lori managed to find a way to make their relationship work.
 Originally working in the Casagrande family bodega as a cashier and stockboy, Bobby developed a tendency to become trapped in the dairy freezer, as seen in "City Slickers" and "The Spies Who Loved Me".
 In "Movers and Fakers", Bobby moves into his own apartment in the same building to get his own space after a former tenant moves to France.
+In "Cupid's Harrow", Bobby and Lori separate when Bobby is offered to run a satellite version of Hector's mercado in Mexico.
+In "Living the Dream Boat", Bobby enlists Lincoln to get him on The Dream Boat where he poses as a taxidermy from Portland, Oregon named Jeremy.
+He fails when Lori picks Jett from Aspen.
+After the cruise where Lori learns that Jett wants her to move away from her family and gets Jeremy's address, Lori learns about Bobby's plot from the real Jeremy and Lincoln causing her to go to Mexico.
+They end up getting getting back together with both families present.